SkylineCommunications/dataminer-docs/release-notes/Code_Libraries/Skyline.DataMiner.Core/Skyline.DataMiner.Core.DataMinerSystem/Skyline_DataMiner_Core_DataMinerSystem_Range_1.0.md

 ### 1.0.0.3

-#### Fixes to Element Creation
+#### Fixes to element creation

-Element Creation through this library produced corrupt elements since DataMiner version 10.3.4 [ID_33515].
-This version fixes that element creation.
+Element creation through this library produced corrupt elements since DataMiner version 10.3.4 [ID_33515].
+This version fixes that issue.

 ### 1.0.0.2

-#### Fixes to NuGet Descriptions
+#### Fixes to NuGet descriptions

-Added minimum required DataMiner version to the description of NuGets for user clarity.
+For the sake of clarity, the minimum required DataMiner version has been added to the description of NuGet packages.

 ### 1.0.0.1

-#### New Feature - Migrated from Class Library
+#### New feature - Migration from Class Library

-Extracted IDms classes and functionality alongside Class Library Monitors into a public available NuGet library.
+IDms classes and functionality have been extracted alongside Class Library Monitors into a publicly available NuGet library.
 This was extracted from Class Library range 1.2.0.x.